 For longer strap the measurements are 4 x 44 cm (1 ½ x 17 3/8″), for shorter one they are 4 x 30 cm (1 ½ x 11 13/16″).

-Fold straps in half lengthways, right side in, putting inside a small piece of a jute twine for easy turning straps right side out.
+Fold straps in half lengthways, right side in, putting inside a small piece of jute twine for easy turning straps right side out.
 Baste and stitch 1 cm from the edge (1 cm or 3/8″ seam allowances) leaving one end open and another stitched.

 5. Cut the front and back of the dress

-Make 2 lines for side seams of the dress according to this drawing.
+Make 2 lines for the side seams of the dress according to this drawing.
 Cut carefully along the lines – and these pieces are the front and the back of your dress.